Economic Factors >

 ・Youth Groups: The Bank has developed the iLEO Digital Account that caters to young people.
 Through lively, cute and easy-to-understand interface designs, the service provides favorable interest rates for small-sum demand deposits.
 A 2% interest rate is available for demand deposits from NT$100 to NT$120,000.
 Such interest is paid out every month to encourage young people to get into a savings habit.

-A.To provide friendly financial service, and to allow customers of different cultures and nationalities to experience kind, warm and professional financial services, the Bank had built 87 bilingual branches as of the end of December 2023.
-12 of them provide Chinese, English and Japanese service.
-25 bilingual branches will be added every year.
-We expect to complete our bilingual drive with 187 domestic branches by the end of 2027.
+・Foreign nationals: As of the end of 2024, the Bank had built 111 bilingual branches.
+12 of them provide trilingual service in "Chinese, English and Japanese".
+25 bilingual branches are expected to be added each year.
+We plan to complete our bilingual drive at all of our domestic branches by the end of 2027.

-Technical Assistance
+◎ Technical Assistance

-・Micro enterprises, disadvantaged women: First Bank has partnered with Industrial Technology Research Institute ("ITRI") so that the institute may provide enterprises with counseling in terms of patents, technologies, and market conditions while the bank handles financing loans for technology, intellectual property, or other matters.
+・Microenterprises, disadvantaged women: First Bank has partnered with Industrial Technology Research Institute ("ITRI") so that the institute may provide enterprises with counseling in terms of patents, technologies, and market conditions while the bank handles financing loans for technology, intellectual property, or other matters.
 Also, long-term support for microenterprises has been provided in coordination with the Workforce Development Agency.
 Consultation and services for micro startup businesses, female entrepreneurs, and pre/post loan operations are provided by dedicated consultants stationed at the Ministry of Labor.
 Furthermore, the Bank also works with the Taiwan Small & Medium Enterprise Counseling Foundation.
 We would jointly host seminars to increase SMEs' financial competitiveness and provide counseling plans each year.
 We would invite industrial and economic experts or business owners for bilateral communication with enterprises, while providing counseling service from the industrial, economic and technical aspects.

-Business Management Tools or Training
+◎ Business Management Tools or Training